Other ideas (possible articles) about health via food

 Diffusers are ultrasound are nebulizers.
 Always ventilate the room.
 Beware that essential oils can have unpredictable effects on pets and children.
 Some people can have distant memories, either pleasant or unpleasant, restored by inhaling essential oils.

 Dr. Eric Zielinski DC wrote an excellent reference on essential oils, “Healing Power of Essential Oils: Soothe Inflammation, Boost Mood, and Feel Great“.
 Watch his sixty-four minute video here.
-According to Dr. Zielinski, Grapefruit oil can decrease appetite.
+According to Dr. Zielinski, citrus oils and peppermint oil can decrease appetite.
 Peppermint can increase energy.
 Peppermint, orange, frankincese, and neroli can reduce pain.
 Orange and vanilla can reduce depression.
 Other oils that can booost mood include lemon, lavender, lime, bergamot, and ylang ylang.
 Clary sage can decrease cortisol.
 Rosemary can increase memory.
 Lemon oil can decrease nausea.
-Lavender can calm.
 Ylang ylang can increase the heart rate but reduce blood pressure at the same time.
 If this seems contradictory, essential oils create balance.
 Again, according to Dr. Zielinski, Frankincense, myrrh, lemongrass, citrus, lavender, thyme, and others can be used therapeutically against tumors and cancer.

 PubMed, a database of published research, includes more than twenty thousand studies about essential oils.
 You can find other sources of information here.
 The Tisserand Institute offers online courses about aromatherapy.